Darkglass-Electronics/Plugin-Dev-Setup/BUILDING-LINUX.md

 NOTE: This document is a WORK IN PROGRESS!
 Please bare with us while we set up all the documentation, examples and tools.

 ### Step 1: Direct toolchain bootstrap

-NOTE: This step is meant for Linux hosts, for macOS and Windows see step 1a above.

 Simply clone the [mod-plugin-builder](https://github.com/mod-audio/mod-plugin-builder/) git repository, install its dependencies and run the bootstrap script targetting Anagram.
 Like so: